 1:08:34 Taking care of mental wellbeing

-It was something that I had to come to the realization that when you know when I was a marine and I was doing all this training and and I was bettering myself I looked at it as I was in control you know i i did this and then stroke there there is no control and stroke it you know it takes everything and in a in a matter of just falling asleep waking up and it’s gone.
+It was something that I had to come to the realization that when you know when I was a marine and I was doing all this training and I was bettering myself I looked at it as I was in control you know I did this and then stroke there is no control and stroke it you know it takes everything and in a matter of just falling asleep waking up and it’s gone.

-So i think that you know people need to look at it that way is as even you may get your your former life back but you know there’s, Don’t be frustrated if you don’t it doesn’t come back right away mine you know I like i said i’m still mentally I’m still not there.
+So I think that you know people need to look at it that way is as even you may get your former life back but you know there’s, Don’t be frustrated if you don’t it doesn’t come back right away mine you know I like I said I’m still mentally I’m still not there.

 This is recovery after stroke with Bill Gasiamis helping you go from where you are to where you’d rather be